-Some say that Lanikai Beach is the beach on Oahu.
-In fact, Lanikai Beach constantly pops on different lists of the top beaches in Hawaii – and in the entire world.
+Some say that Lanikai Beach is the best beach on Oahu.
+In fact, this beautiful place constantly pops up on lists of the top beaches in Hawaii – and in the entire world.
 So what makes Lanikai Beach so special?

-Local residents on Oahu enjoy Lanikai Beach alongside tourists, which, to me, is the mark of something special in a tourist destination like Hawaii.
-When there is something so good that locals spend their weekends there, you know it’s more than a tourist trap.
+Local Oahu residents on Oahu enjoy Lanikai Beach alongside tourists.
+This, to me, is the mark of something special in a tourist destination like Hawaii.
+When something is so good that locals spend their weekends there, you know it’s more than a tourist trap.

 Speaking as someone who lives here, I love spending the day at Lanikai Beach.
-The sand is powdery, the water is crystal clear, and the Mokulua Islands in the distance make for a stunning backdrop.
+The sand is powdery, the water is crystal clear, and the Na Mokulua Islands in the distance make for a stunning backdrop.
 You might even see a sea turtle swimming in the water.
 Plus, you’ll find some of the best activities on the entire island at or near Lanikai Beach.

-But one thing that I’ve learned from beach-hopping all over the island is that Lanikai Beach is very different from other beaches on Oahu, or other beaches that you might be used to.
+But one thing that I’ve learned from beach-hopping all over the island is that Lanikai Beach is very different from other beaches on Oahu or anywhere else.

-Today, I thought I would give you the low-down on Lanikai Beach – the good and the bad – so that you can decide for yourself if you should visit during your vacation on Oahu.
-Here at Hawaii Aloha Travel, use our local knowledge to make sure what your trip meets your needs and expectations.
+Today, I thought I would give you the low-down on Lanikai Beach – the good and the bad – so that you can decide for yourself if you should visit during your vacation to Oahu.
+Here at Hawaii Aloha Travel, we use our local knowledge to make sure your trip meets your needs and expectations.

 Things to do at Lanikai Beach

 I personally love taking people to Lanikai Beach because there is just so much to do there.
-That makes the extra effort to get there worth it.
+This makes the extra effort of getting there worth it.
 Here are some of the best things to do at this beautiful spot:

-1. Lanikai Beach is my absolute favorite place to watch the sunrise on Oahu.
-Click here for a list of other places on Oahu to watch the sunrise.
+1. Watch the Sunrise.
+Lanikai Beach is my absolute favorite place to watch the sunrise on Oahu.

-2. You can rent kayaks in Kailua and kayak out to Lanikai Beach.
-If you’re feeling adventurous, you can take them all the way to Moku Nui (the island on the left).
-Read more about that adventure here.
+2. Kayak.
+You can rent kayaks in Kailua and paddle to or around Lanikai Beach.
+If you’re feeling adventurous, kayak to Moku Nui (the larger Mokulua island on the left).

-3. My favorite hike in Hawaii, The Pillbox Trail, is in Lanikai.
-There is nothing better than going on a hot hike and then jumping into the water after!
+3. Hike.
+My favorite hike in Hawaii, The Pillbox Trail, is in Lanikai.
+There is nothing better than going on a hot trek and then jumping into the water after!

 What to Bring

-Parking is very different from many other beaches on Oahu.
+Parking is one of the biggest challenges when visiting Lanikai Beach.
 Many other popular beaches like Kailua Beach, Hanauma Bay, Waimea Bay, and even some beaches in Honolulu have designated parking areas.
+Not Lanikai.

 Lanikai Beach is tucked inside a residential neighborhood.
-It feels more like a neighborhood beach than a tourist destination, but because of its beauty and mentions in the media, it’s become a place that many visitors want to go.
-Because Lanikai Beach is not set up for tourists, you have to park in the neighborhood of Lanikai.
+It feels more like a neighborhood beach than a tourist destination, but because of its beauty and mentions in the media, it’s become a place that many visitors want to go to.
+This means there are a lot of people trying to park along the neighborhood road.

 You will see little beach access points that look like this.
 There are a few of them along the main road, so you shouldn’t have to drive too far.

 There really are no accommodations at Lanikai Beach.
-The parking is minimal, there are no restrooms, and there are no lifeguards.
+You’ll find minimal parking, no restrooms, and no lifeguards.

 There is also no wheelchair access and there are a few steps you have to go down to get to the beach.
 For wheelchair access and a beach with restrooms, go to Kailua Beach down the road.

 Get up early and get to Lanikai Beach in time to watch the sunrise.
 This will kill two birds with one stone.
 You will have an easy time finding a parking spot, and you will get to watch the most beautiful sunrise on the island.
-Plus, you can spend a few hours at the beach before it gets too crowded and before the sun gets too hot.
+Plus, you can spend a few hours at the beach before it gets too crowded and hot.

-Since there are also no snack shops here, stop at Kalapawai Market in Kailua on your way.
-They open at 6:00 am and serve breakfast and lunch all day long.
+Since there are no snack shops here, stop at Kalapawai Market in Kailua on your way.
+They open at 6:00 am on weekdays and serve breakfast and lunch all day long.
 So, you can grab a sandwich and save it for later.
 They also sell snacks and souvenirs.

-After you’re done with the beach, you can explore nearby Kailua.
-Kailua is a beach town with lots of small boutiques and delicious cafes.
+After you’re done with the beach, you can explore nearby Kailua, a great beach town with lots of small boutiques and delicious cafes.